imrefazekas/jade-mithrilier/README.md

 ...
 ```

+Note: To convert Jade to [Mithril](https://lhorie.github.io/mithril/) JS view code, a build-time process should be defined.

-## The example project
+## A simple example project

-The following code which source can be found in folder _'demo-project'_,  demonstrates how to build up a very simple page including real-time validation.
-Validation is valuated real-time and some callback functions defined by you are called to make the necessary changes in style or execute some JS functions.
+This is a reduced version of the example located in folder [demo-project](https://github.com/imrefazekas/jade-mithrilier/tree/master/demo-project),  demonstrating how to build up a very simple page

-#### Person data model with validation:
+#### Person.js data model with validation:
 ```javascript
 module.exports = {
 	dataModel: {